 - 1. ELIGIBILITY FOR MS (RESEARCH) THESIS SUBMISSION: Students of MS (Research) can submit his/ her thesis ONLY after meeting the requirements mentioned below: - a.
 Successful completion of course work and research work. - b.
 Student must have one journal publication in SCI index from his/ her MS (Research) thesis for completion of the degree. - "In view of situation of COVID-19, Senate resolved in its 23rd meeting held on 5 June 2020 to exemption from the minimum criteria of publication for MS (Research) Batch-2018.
 This is only for AY 2019-20, 2020-Spring Semester." - 2.
 SUBMISSION OF SYNOPSIS AND SOFTBOUND COPY OF THESIS: Student will submit softcopy of synopsis and softbound copy of thesis to the Academic Office along with prescribed format (Form-MSRTS-1) latest by 30 June. - 3.
-LIST OF SUGGESTED EXAMINERS FOR MS (RESEARCH) THESIS: The MS (Research) Thesis Supervisor(s) will be one of the Thesis Examiner(s), also in addition to that concerned Thesis supervisor(s) will suggest four External Examiners (within India) in the prescribed format (MSRTS-2) for evaluating the MS (Research) thesis.
-The proposed MS (Research) thesis examiners should have Ph.D. qualification and should be: - (a) Associate Professor/ Professor in an Institute/ University of international/ national repute, OR - (b) Professor emeritus of international/national repute but active in his/her research field, OR - (c) Scientist-F or above in a recognized research organization, OR - (d) An individual having minimum 10 years of post-Ph.D. industrial experience.
+LIST OF SUGGESTED EXAMINERS FOR MS (RESEARCH) THESIS: Thesis supervisor(s) will suggest two/four External Examiners (within India) in the prescribed format (MSRTS-2) for evaluating the MS (Research) thesis in the given two options.